A page from Godowsky's Fledermaus.

 In the 1980s the DECCA/London recording company and producer Peter Wadland came to the rescue.
 From 1983 onwards they issued a series of recordings, principally of the music of Liszt, setting down a vast portion of Bolet's repertoire and leaving an invaluable legacy.

 It has become the default critical stance to describe these recordings as tired and cautious.
 Some of them may well be so, but the whole series is a magnificent testament to Bolet's playing, even in the autumn years of his career.
-To paraphrase the voice specialist John Steane (who was - in this case - writing about listening to the Spanish mezzo-soprano Conchita Supervia on difficult, scratchy 78s), better the sun of Bolet's genius through the clouds than not at all.
-In fact, the actual sound of these DECCA CDs is thrilling and the pianos are in tip-top condition (Bechsteins and Baldwins, often brought over from Holland and voiced by Denijs de Winter).
+To paraphrase the voice specialist John Steane (who was writing about the experience of listening to the Spanish mezzo-soprano Conchita Supervia on difficult, scratchy 78s), better the sun of Bolet's genius through the clouds than not at all.
+In fact, the actual sound of these DECCA CDs is thrilling and the pianos are in tip-top condition (Bechsteins and Baldwins, often brought over from Holland and maintained/voiced by Denijs de Winter).

 Tex Compton, manager and partner since the late 1940s, died on 9 December 1980.

 The DECCA / L'Oiseau-Lyre recording of Don Juan fantasy (rec.
 1978) gained the Grand Prix from the Liszt Society of Budapest.